 Todd James Eldredge was born August 28, 1971 in the small town of Cape Cod in Chatham, Massachusetts.
 His father, John, is a commercial fisherman and his mother, Ruth, a licensed practical nurse.
-Todd also has an older brother, Scott.
+Todd also has an older brother, Scott, who lives in Maine.

 Leaving Home & Traveling to Train

-At the age of 10, after working with coach Richard Callaghan at a summer skating clinic, Todd left home and moved to Philadelphia (living with a family friend), to train full-time with Richard, who has been his coach ever since.
+At the age of 10, after working with coach Richard Callaghan at a summer skating clinic, Todd and family decide he would move to Philadelphia (to live with a family friend), and train full-time with Richard.

-Ruth left home to join Todd as he followed his coach from Philadelphia to Colorado Springs, then on to San Diego, while John and Scott remained in Chatham.
+Todd’s mother Ruth left home to join him as he followed his coach from Philadelphia to Colorado Springs, then on to San Diego, while John and Scott remained in Chatham.
 In 1992, Todd followed Richard to train at the Detroit Skating Club in the Detroit suburbs where he lived and trained for 17 years.

 Help From the Community of Chatham